 Salem, Oregon has a population of about 176,666.
 The city’s median household income is $71,900 (Census ACS 2023, 5-year).
 About 31.4% of adults 25+ hold a bachelor’s degree or higher.
-There are 5 accredited technology programs within 100 miles of Salem.
+Our directory has 15 accredited schools offering technology programs near Salem, with tuition ranging from $5,040 to $69,183 per year for indexed programs.
 In the Salem, OR metro area, the top-earning technology-related role is Computer and Information Systems Manager at a median $158,390 annually (BLS OEWS, May 2024).

-The five accredited institutions below are the closest options indexed in our directory that offer technology programs.
+The 10 accredited institutions below are the closest among the 15 schools in our directory that offer technology programs near Salem.
 Distances are calculated from Salem city center.

 | School | City | Distance | Tuition | Online |